cybertraining-dsc/su22-reu-385/time-series-prediction/anova/anova-timeseries.md

 An ANOVA test is used to determine whether survey or experiment results are significant.
-In other words, they assist you in determining whether you should reject the null hypothesis or accept the alternative hypothesis. it's categories into two namely
+In other words, they assist you in determining whether you should reject the null hypothesis or accept the alternative hypothesis.

 * [ANOVA Test: Definition, Types, Examples, SPSS](https://www.statisticshowto.com/probability-and-statistics/hypothesis-testing/anova/) [@www-anova-test]